cgruver/okd4-upi-lab-setup/docs/pages/KubeConDemo.md

 1. Mirrored Install
 1. UPI
-1. Simulated Bare Metal - vBMC for IPMI controll
+1. Simulated Bare Metal - vBMC for IPMI control
 1. LB and VMs already staged
 1. iPXE boot using MAC of primary NIC
 1. Fixed IPs - added to ignition with fcct